johnwslee/fine_dust_analysis/README.md

 ## 4. Feature Importance

-As mentioned in Introduction, the purpose of this study was to find out what weather parameters affect the fine dust concentration in Seoul.
-By looking at the features the machine learning model thought important, I think we can get some idea what kind of weather parameters are correlated with the fine dust concentration.
+As mentioned in Introduction, the purpose of this study was to find out what kind of weather parameters affect the fine dust concentration in Seoul.
+By looking at the features that the machine learning model thought important, I thought we could get some idea about the correlation between the weather parameters and the fine dust concentration.
 For this analysis, `shap` library was used to check on the feature importances of `LightGBM` model.

 First, the follwing figure shows the rank of the weather parameters listed in descending order.
 The result was close to that of intuition and the results of EDA. `wind_direction` was the most important parameter in determining the fine dust concentration.